"Flux-balance formulae" for extreme mass-ratio inspirals

-However, the generalization of the flux formulae to the resonant case (ii) did not appear straightforward~\footnote{ The time-averaged asymptotic fluxes of energy and angular momentum from the resonant orbit are recently computed by Grossman, Levin, and Perez-Giz~\cite{Grossman:2011im}, and Flanagan, Hughes, and Ruangsri~\cite{Flanagan:2012kg}. }.
+However, the generalization of the flux formulae to the resonant case (ii) does not appear straightforward~\footnote{ The time-averaged asymptotic fluxes of energy and angular momentum from the resonant orbit have recently been computed by Grossman, Levin, and Perez-Giz~\cite{Grossman:2011im}, and Flanagan, Hughes, and Ruangsri~\cite{Flanagan:2012kg}. }.
 The technical difficulties and subtleties trace back to the dependence on initial phases of the orbits in the resonant case~\cite{Brink:2015roa}, and in fact Refs.~\cite{Mino:2003yg,Sago:2005gd,Sago:2005fn} take full advantage of non-resonant assumptions to prove the absence of this initial phase dependence.
-The non-resonant assumptions in the analysis by Mino~\cite{Mino:2003yg} and Sago et al.~\cite{Sago:2005gd,Sago:2005fn} have been partially removed by Hinderer and Flanagan~\cite{Hinderer:2008dm,Flanagan:2010cd} as well as us~\cite{Isoyama:2013yor,Fujita:2016igj}, and Flanagan, Hughes, and Ruangsri~\cite{Flanagan:2012kg}, respectively.
-The purpose of this paper is to eliminate remaining non-resonant restrictions, and to establish the complete set of flux formulae for radiative inspirals of small bodies into Kerr black holes at $O(\eta)$, including the case of resonant orbits.
+The non-resonant assumptions in the analysis by Mino~\cite{Mino:2003yg} and Sago et al.~\cite{Sago:2005gd,Sago:2005fn} have been partially removed by Hinderer and Flanagan~\cite{Hinderer:2008dm,Flanagan:2010cd} as well as the present authors~\cite{Isoyama:2013yor,Fujita:2016igj} and Flanagan, Hughes, and Ruangsri~\cite{Flanagan:2012kg}, respectively.
+The purpose of this paper is to eliminate the remaining non-resonant restrictions, and to establish the complete set of flux formulae for radiative inspirals of small bodies into Kerr black holes at $O(\eta)$, including the case of resonant orbits.